Urban-Computing-Reading-Group/Reading-Group/README.md

 分享人： 尹度 [PPT](/ppt/yindu-H-STGCN-0731.pdf)

 2.Predicting Temporal Sets with Deep Neural Networks<br>
+**Summary:**<br>
+*This article mainly studies the prediction of time sets (a collection of elements with timestamps, where there are interconnections between elements).
+The author mainly tested the shopping data (Taobao, TaFeng, etc.) in the article.
+By combining GCN, attention-based temporal dependency learning module, and gated information fusing module, the loss of information in time set prediction is effectively avoided.*<br>
 作者：Le Yu, Leilei Sun, Bowen Du, Chuanren Liu, Hui Xiong, Weifeng Lv1<br>
 论文链接：https://arxiv.org/pdf/2006.11483.pdf <br>
 分享人: 冯德帆  [PPT](/ppt/Predicting%20Temporal%20Sets%20with%20Deep%20Neural%20Networks.ppt)